-What you could do for a Personal Post: You could write a blog post or a text image for your followers about how to cope with the loss of that extra hour in bed – from early bedtimes and hot chocolate to celebrating a heart early breakfast and the fact that it signifies Christmas is not far off.
+What you could do for a Personal Post: You could write a blog post or a text image for your followers about how to cope with the loss of that extra hour in bed – from early bedtimes and hot chocolate to the fact that it signifies Christmas is not far off.

 The Event: Halloween